 If you are running a Windows 8 or Windows 8.1 operating system you might experience some issues regarding the video player.
 So either if you are trying to view a movie after a long day at work or run a music video in your free time having this issue will either prevent you from opening the video file or even if you open it the video might not be playing in the quality you would want it to play.

 Running an encoded video in Windows 8 and Windows 8.1 in a different format then the one you have in the system or supported hardware it will try to use a software decoder to play your video in Windows Microsoft systems.
 Using this software decoder without having the necessary free CPU memory required, it will most likely not play as it should or it will not start at all.

-Steps on how to fix video player in your Windows 8 and Windows 8.1 system
+How to fix video player playback issues on Windows 10 and Windows 8.1

 Normally your CPU will operate at a maximum of 60 % of his full strength if it is plugged into the power outlet.
 We will increase the maximum capabilities of the CPU percentage in this tutorial so that if the system uses a software decoder to play a video you won’t have any issues with it.

 Note: You need to be logged in as Administrator to execute the following steps below.

 - Press and hold the buttons “Windows” and “X”.

 - This will bring you to the Control Panel of the system.